AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 You should see the three hits to your webhook.

 Look up the profile with value `5625458` in the `loyaltyId` namespace again to see if there are any purchase events in their profile.
-You should see one:
+You should see one purchase.
+You can dig into the details of the purchase by clicking **[!UICONTROL View JSON]**:

 ![Purchase event in profile](assets/ingestion-offline-eventInProfile.png)